anOsuPlayer/Moona/GUIDE.md

 ## Introduction:
 > [^ back](#moona-guide)

 In order to fully understand this framework, you'll need to start by knowing about some concept that will be crucial when using Moona.
-First thing, you need to have a brief idea of how the [*package hierarchy*](#packages-hierarchy) is organized, in order to know where to search the features you need; second thing, you'll need to learn about the [*Moona class*](#moona-class): that is the class which rules the whole framework and that, most importantly, *makes it work*... it manages the whole branch of [*dependent objects*](#dependencies), too (such a cool class).
+First thing, you need to have a quick look at how the [*package hierarchy*](#packages-hierarchy) is organized, in order to know where to search for some features, if you need; second thing, you'll need to learn about the [*Moona class*](#moona-class): that is the class which rules the whole framework and that, most importantly, *makes it work*... it manages the whole branch of [*dependent objects*](#dependencies), too (such a cool class).

-I'm sure that many of these terms might sound a bit... unusual... in a framework's introduction (like, I'm sure that the average Java developer knows what a regular package hierarchy looks like) but, regardless, I want to try to describe with my own words the work I've done, so that you can have the best possible experience out using this framework.
+I'm sure that many of these terms might sound a bit... unusual... in a framework's introduction (like, I'm sure that the average Java developer knows what a regular package hierarchy looks like) but, regardless, I want to try to describe with my own words the work I've done, so that you can have the best possible experience when using this framework.

-To end this introduction, I want to add the fact that this guide will be updated *each time a major version gets released*: for each update to this file you'll find the sources of all the newly added features as well as the old ones properly updated, if needed.
+To end this introduction, I want to add the fact that this guide will be updated *each time a major version gets released*: each time you'll find the sources of all the newly added features as well as the old ones properly updated, if needed.

 This being said, dear guide-consulter, I want to thank you for giving this framework a shot and I wish you a good experience using Moona!